cdmandrews/cdmandrews.github.io/3301/weekly/week-03-notes.md

 [ENGL 3301, Fall 2020](../calendar.html)

-# Overview for Week 3
+# Notes and Overview for Week 3

 ## Ethics and justice and tech. comm.